RMC-Interops-Creators-Club/RMC-Interops/README.md

 Backporting features and weapons from Arctic's Tactical RP to it's predecessor Tactical Intervention because we like things that DON'T SUCK!!!

 Current plans:
 - Backport TacRP Extras weapons.
+[DONE]
 - Backport tac laser and light/heavy barrel attachments.
 - Rebalance some atts for more gameplay variety
 - Make tac attachments override default HL2 flashlight